Best Running Shirts for Women of 2024

 Use

 When selecting a running shirt, ask yourself what you will use it for.
 Do you want a shirt for long days in the mountains or something to keep you warm for a five-minute warm-up before you ditch a shirt entirely during a speed workout?
 Will you wear it during a hot, muggy summer or as a base layer during the winter?
 Do you need a shirt you can wear for days without washing?
 Do you need it to protect you from the sun?
-Some shirts, like the Patagonia Capilene Cool Lightweight Shirt, can excel across an array of conditions, which is why we named it our best running shirt for women.
+Some shirts, like the wool-blend Patagonia Capilene Cool Merino Shirt, can excel across an array of conditions, which is why we named it our best running shirt for women.

 Style

 You have to look good to feel good.
 The rationale behind this motto extends beyond pure vanity, and we know it’s important that your gear reflects your individual style.
 Some people may find a form-fitting hourglass shirt looks and feels more comfortable than a boxy one, and vice versa.
 The same goes with capped or boxy sleeves, a crew neck or scoop neck, and a short or long hemline.
+We loved the style of the Ultimate Direction Nimbus Tee.
+We also appreciated the hem of the Oiselle Flyout Short Sleeve, which is longer in the back than in the front.

 Comfort